 After joining you can search for social anxiety groups via the search box.
 Then select the events/groups tab as required.

-Meetup Peer Support group
+WalkTheTalk Peer Support group

 Setting up your own Meetup group for social anxiety:

-Please see the relevant sections at Running a social anxiety group
+Please see the relevant sections at Running a social anxiety group and the Example rules for running a social anxiety meetup group used by the longstanding London Shyness Social Group.

 If you would like your social anxiety Meetup group listed at SAAUK: